netdata/netdata/collectors/ebpf.plugin/README.md

 functions, ebpf.plugin needs to attach kprobes and kretprobes for each of the following functions:

-- `vfs_write`: Used for monitoring the number of successful & failed filesystem write calls, as well as the total number of written bytes.
+- `vfs_write`: Function used monitoring the number of successful & failed filesystem write calls, as well as the total number of written bytes.
-- `vfs_writev`: Same as `vfs_write` but for vector writes (i.e. a single write
+- `vfs_writev`: Same function as `vfs_write` but for vector writes (i.e. a
-  operation using a group of buffers rather than 1).
+  single write operation using a group of buffers rather than 1).
-- `vfs_read`: Used for monitoring the number of successful & failed filesystem read calls, as well as the total number of read bytes.
+- `vfs_read`: Function used for monitoring the number of successful & failed filesystem read calls, as well as the total number of read bytes.
-- `vfs_readv` Same as `vfs_read` but for vector reads (i.e. a singe read
+- `vfs_readv` Same function as `vfs_read` but for vector reads (i.e. a singe
-  operation using a group of buffers rather than 1).
+  read operation using a group of buffers rather than 1).
-- `vfs_unlink`: Used for monitoring the number of successful & failed filesystem unlink calls.
+- `vfs_unlink`: Function used for monitoring the number of successful & failed filesystem unlink calls.
-- `vfs_fsync`: Used for monitoring the number of successful & failed filesystem fsync calls.
+- `vfs_fsync`: Function used for monitoring the number of successful & failed filesystem fsync calls.
-- `vfs_open`: Used for monitoring the number of successful & failed filesystem open calls.
+- `vfs_open`: Function used for monitoring the number of successful & failed filesystem open calls.
-- `vfs_create`: Used for monitoring the number of successful & failed filesystem create calls.
+- `vfs_create`: Function used for monitoring the number of successful & failed filesystem create calls.

 ##### VFS Deleted objects